 Do I need a guide to hike to Machu Picchu?

 Short answer: yes.
 Before 2000, you were allowed to go wherever and stay for as long as you wanted.
 Today, you can’t enter the trail if you show up without a licensed guide and porter crew.
-Permitted Inca Trail hike tours are both for your protection and the preservation of the national park.
-There are many regulations to follow, such as leaving any trash behind is forbidden.
+The permit you need to get for your hiking tour of the Inca Trail serves both for your protection and the preservation of the national park.
+There are many regulations to follow, and the guides are well-versed in them.

-Some people opt for alternative treks and do them on their own.
-From my personal viewpoint and decades of experience, it’s a little dangerous to trek alone in a place you don’t know.
-It’s safer with a guide who knows this area well.
+Some people opt for alternative treks and choose to do them on their own.
+From my personal viewpoint, after decades of hiking in the area, it’s a little dangerous to trek alone in the Andes, especially if you aren’t familiar with the area.